ImpulseDAO/Vara-Arena/README.md

   ```sh
   sqd secrets:ls
   ```
-* FIXME: It does not appear to read Subsquid secret that has been set with `sqd secrets:set RPC_ENDPOINT` and then pasting `wss://testnet-archive.vara.network` and pressing CTRL+D twice to save it.
-Due to this issue it was necessary to hard-code the URL in squid.yaml for it to work
+* Troubleshooting: It does not appear to read Subsquid secret that has been set with `sqd secrets:set RPC_ENDPOINT` and then pasting `wss://testnet-archive.vara.network` and pressing CTRL+D twice to save it.
+Due to this issue it was necessary to hard-code the URL in indexer/squid.yaml as `RPC_ENDPOINT: "wss://testnet-archive.vara.network"` for it to work
-* Login to Subsquid Cloud using the Subsquid CLI using a script that reads your deployment key from the .env file.
+* Change back to the project root directory, and then login to Subsquid Cloud using the Subsquid CLI using a script that reads your deployment key from the .env file.
 Note: This avoids the security risk of entering the deployment key directly in the terminal
   ```sh
   ./sqd-auth.sh
   ```